tanya-54/tanya-54/README.md

 - Solved **100+ problems** on **LeetCode**, continuously enhancing data structures and algorithms skills.
 - Contributed in **Girlscript Summer Of Code** and got the PRs merged.
-- Participated in IIT kharagpur's CodeFest Enigma, tackled a real world problem.
+- Participated in IIT BHU's CodeFest Enigma, tackling a real-world problem.
 - Developed scalable backend systems using **Express.js** and **Node.js** for real-world applications.
 - Gained practical experience with **Postman** for API testing and validation.